-Listen in as our team of senior resident and fellow Podcast Editors critique articles and provide synthesized overviews of timely research from the “Yellow Journal” for in-training and practicing radiologists.
+Listen in as our team of resident and fellow Podcast Editors critique articles and provide synthesized overviews of timely research from the “Yellow Journal” for in-training and practicing radiologists.

 Imaging Surveillance and Risk Factors for Development of Brain Metastases in Non-Small Cell Lung Cancer Patients [critique of article by Kim et al.]